A guide to exploring Discovery Education Math Techbook in ten easy steps.

 Step 4: Select a Unit

-Select Table of Contents to review all available units of study and corresponding concepts for the course.
-Select Standards on each concept to see the grade-level standards for the concept, or use the Expand All button to see all standards addressed in the unit.
+Navigate to the Table of Contents to review the available units of study and corresponding concepts for the course.
+Here, select Standards for each concept to see the grade-level standards, or use the Expand All button to see all standards addressed in the unit.

-Select a concept to explore starting with the Model Lesson.
-Use the left tabs to navigate and review the components of the Model Lesson.
+From the Unit Overview, select a Concept and begin to explore with the Model Lesson.
 The Model Lesson provides teacher preparation information, suggested instructional pathways and strategies, and models use of Discovery Education digital resources.

 Step 7: Select Discover and Explore Investigations